lsu-ddem/pathways-site/content/2_Graphics/1_ProceduralDrawing/1_Lesson_1/index.md

 To remove an outline from a shape entirely, use the `noStroke()` function.

-The following code adds changeable stroke color and stroke weight to the same shapes from the previous code:
+The following code adds changeable stroke color and stroke weight to the same shapes from the previous code.
+Try adding the `noStroke()` to see its effect:

 {{% codepen 500 WBMVbd %}}